kkharji/sqlite.lua/README.md

-  id = {"integer", "primary", "key"}, title = "text", desc = "text", created = "int",
+  id = {"integer", "primary", "key"}, title = "text", desc = "text", data = "json" or "luatable", -- will be auto serialized and deserialized created = "int",
   -- ensure = true --:> if you like to create the table if it doesn't exist done = {"int", "not", "null", "default", 0},